What Are True Spiritual Values?

 True spiritual values are about being a loving human being who recognizes all other human beings as brothers and sisters in one family called humanity.
 And honoring and abiding by real and true spiritual values will ultimately enable the "meek," who are the humble, gentle, peaceful and faithful majority of people in the world, to inherit the earth.

 Unfortunately, good, humble, peaceful people cannot inherit the earth as long as arrogantly proud and militant people seek, and even fight and kill, to rule the world.
+And therefor the obstacles in our way are the false beliefs that lead the proud and militant that they are entitled to rule -- whether it's because of their wealth or religion or race or nationality or culture.

 Fortunately, we have been given a way for the meek to inherit the earth, without fighting, and without being divided by those who fight and compete for power.
 We are reminded that humble, gentle and wise people do not confront partisans who fight for, win, and abuse political power to serve themselves and their political party and religious sect.
 Instead, we stand up for truth and advocate justice, fairness, peace, freedom, and equality.

-We keep in mind why Thomas Jefferson wrote in the American Declaration of Independence that:
+Keep in mind why Thomas Jefferson wrote in the American Declaration of Independence that:

 "Governments long established should not be changed for light and transient causes.
 Therefore, the people have been more willing to suffer, while abuses and offenses seem bearable, than to free themselves by abolishing the government to which they are accustomed."
 However, Jefferson continued, "when a long series of abuses of power and offenses are perpetrated by our government, we, the people, have the right and duty to alter and reform it."